beingnile/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 The topics learnt and covered include:
 * Tcp/ip
 * The OSI model
-* How ghe interney works
+* How the internet wotks
 * DNS